 Hamblin was born in 1922 and attended North Sydney Boys’ High School and Geelong Grammar.
 He then took degrees in Arts (Philosophy and Mathematics) and in Science (Physics), followed by an MA in Philosophy (First Class Honours) at Melbourne University, with his studies interrupted by work as a radar officer in the RAAF during World War II.
 Following the war, he gained a PhD at the London School of Economics, University of London on the topic, “Language and the Theory of Information”, apparently under Karl Popper (Hamblin 1957a).
 Hamblin’s thesis presented a critique of Shannon’s theory of information from a semantic perspective, and developed a possible-worlds semantics for question-response exchanges.
-Between 1955 and his death in 1985 he was a Lecturer and Professor in the School of Philosophy at New South Wales University of Technology (NSWUT), which later became the University of New South Wales (UNSW).
+Between 1955 and his death in 1985 he was a Lecturer and Professor in the School of Philosophy at New South Wales University of Technology (NSWUT), which in 1958 became the University of New South Wales (UNSW).

 In 1956, the University purchased a DEUCE computer manufactured by the English Electric Company (EEC), an early British computer manufacturer, and Hamblin, with his radar background, became involved in working with this machine.
 This was the second academic computer in Australia, after that of the University of Sydney.
 Hamblin soon became aware of the problems of (a) computing mathematical formulae containing brackets, and (b) the memory overhead in having and dealing with memory stores each of which had its own name.
 One solution to the first problem was Jan Lukasiewicz’s Polish notation, which enables a writer of mathematical notation to instruct a reader the order in which to execute the operations (e.g. addition, multiplication, etc) without using brackets.
 Polish notation achieves this by having an operator (+, *, etc) precede the operands to which it applies, e.g., +ab, instead of the usual, a+b.
 Hamblin, with his training in formal logic, knew of Lukasiewicz’s work.